How to Raise an Indoor Pet Chicken? (Beginner’s Guide)

 Have you ever thought about raising an indoor pet chicken?
-This idea could have crossed your mind because you don’t have a lawn or because you simply want to be closer to your chicken.
+This idea could have crossed your mind because you don’t have a lawn or want to be closer to your chicken.
 Whatever the reason, raising an indoor pet chicken is possible and fun.

-Many people cringe at the idea of raising a chicken right inside the house.
-Of course, indoor chickens aren’t like our typical pets such as dogs and cats, but who says they can’t be indoor pets too?
+Many people cringe at raising a chicken right inside the house.
+Of course, indoor chickens aren’t like our typical pets, such as dogs and cats, but who says they can’t be indoor pets too?
 Here’s all you need to know about raising an indoor pet chicken.

 An Indoor Pet Chicken

 Chickens are generally outdoor birds.
-They need lots of space to run around, and they love to forage.
+They need lots of space to run around and love foraging.
 However, they can also enjoy staying indoors.
-Having a chicken living with you inside the house might seem like a whole lot of trouble, but if done the right way, raising an indoor chicken can be fun and rewarding.
+Having a chicken living with you inside the house might seem like a lot of trouble, but raising an indoor chicken can be fun and rewarding if done the right way.

-The great thing about chickens is that, contrary to what most people think, they can adapt quickly to your lifestyle.
+The great thing about chickens is that contrary to what most people think, they can adapt quickly to your lifestyle.
 In no time, cuddling with you on the sofa and watching television will become second nature to them.
-This bonding can go on while they continue to produce fresh eggs for you.
+This bonding can continue while they produce fresh eggs for you.

 We got into the act of raising an indoor chicken by accident.
 It all started when our chicken fell sick and needed extreme care.
-There was no way we could give her the attention she required without bringing her inside the house.
-We brought her in, and before we knew it, she became a part of the family.
+We could not give her the attention she required without bringing her inside the house.
+We brought her in, and she became a part of the family before we knew it.

 In a matter of weeks, she knew her way around the house and would run straight to the living room whenever the TV came on.
 It became such an enjoyable experience that when she got better, we couldn’t bring ourselves to send her back outside.